A Strong Hand and a Loving Heart

 of the children of Yisrael who are coming to Egypt, Yaakov, each man came with

-. את יעקב seems redundant for the Torah already mentioned in
+his household…". את יעקב seems redundant for the Torah already mentioned in

 parshas Vayigash (Bereishis 46:8-28) that Yaakov and his family